noise-lab/ml-systems/docs/assignments/midterm.md

-# Midterm Logistics
+# Midterm and Final Exam Logistics

-The midterm will have two parts: (1) a short, in-class portion, consisting mostly of short answers (perhaps a few multiple-choice); (2) a take-home portion, consisting of an add-on, extension of some of the hands-on activities that we have worked on in class.
+The midterm and final exam will each have two parts: (1) a short, in-class portion, consisting mostly of short answers (perhaps a few multiple-choice);
+(2) a take-home portion, consisting of an add-on, extension of some of the hands-on activities that we have worked on in class.

 ## In-Class (25%)

-I will design the in-class version of the midterm to ask you largely factual questions about the material that we have learned in class.
+I will design the in-class version of the exam to ask you largely factual questions about the material that we have learned in class.
 I will design it to be completed in about 30 minutes, but I will give you the whole class period to do it.
 We will resume our "regularly scheduled programming" when